awsdocs/amazon-eks-user-guide/doc_source/managing-add-ons.md

    aws eks delete-addon --cluster-name my-cluster --addon-name name-of-addon --preserve
    ```

-   The abbreviated example output follows\.
+   The abbreviated example output is as follows\.

    ```
    {